NREL/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 Example files that include the VariableSpeed DX coils will need to be updated.

 -   For IEER: There are 225 example files that feature one or more of various DX coils listed above.
 Testing will be done for some or all of these.
 We will begin with one example for each of: SingleSpeed, TwoSpeed, MultiSpeed, VariableSpeed, and CurveFit:Speed.
 For example:
+    -   HeatPump.idf								                 – Single speed cooling (Condenser:EvapCooled)
-    -   HeatPumpAuto.idf                       – Single speed cooling & heating
+    -   HeatPumpAuto.idf                     – Single speed cooling & heating (Condenser:AirCooled)
+    -   RetailPackagedTESCoil.idf					       – Single speed cooling/thermalStorage (Condenser:EvapCooled)
+    -   UnitarySystem_SingleSpeedDX.idf		    – Single speed CurveFit (Condenser:EvapCooled)
-    -   5ZoneAutoDXVAV.idf					                – Two speed cooling
+    -   5ZoneAutoDXVAV.idf					              – Two speed cooling (Condenser:EvapCooled)
-    -   MultiSpeedHeatPump.idf				             – Mulitspeed cooling & heating
+    -   MultiSpeedHeatPump.idf				           – Mulitspeed cooling & heating (Condenser:AirCooled)
-    -   PackagedTerminalHeatPumpVSAS.idf	      – Variable speed cooling & heating
+    -   PackagedTerminalHeatPumpVSAS.idf	    – Variable speed cooling & heating (Condenser:AirCooled)
-    -   UnitarySystem_SingleSpeedDX.idf		      – Single speed CurveFit
-    -   UnitarySystem_MultiSpeedDX			          – Mulitspeed cooling CurveFit
+    -   UnitarySystem_MultiSpeedDX			        – Mulitspeed cooling CurveFit (Condenser:AirCooled)
+    -   HeatPumpWaterToAirEquationFit.idf 			– WaterToAirHeatPump:EquationFit	 (Condenser:WaterCooled)
+    -   VSHeatPumpWaterToAirEquationFit.idf		– WaterToAirHeatPump:VariableSpeedEquationFit (Condenser:WaterCooled)

 -   For SEER2/HSPF2: There are 11 example files that feature one or both of the variable speed DX coils.
 Testing will be done with some of all of these.
 We will start files which include variable speed DX coils for both heating and cooling.
 For example:
     -   PackagedTerminalAirConditionerVSAS.idf	– Variable speed cooling & heating